Homebrew/legacy-homebrew/README.md

     Packages are installed into their own prefix (eg. /usr/local/Cellar/wget) and then symlinked into the Homebrew prefix (eg. /usr/local).

-    This way packages can be managed with existing command line tools.
-You can uninstall with rm -rf, list with find, query with du.
-It also means you can easily install multiple versions of software or libraries and switch on demand.
+    This way the filesystem is the package database and packages can be managed with existing command line tools.
+For example, you can uninstall with rm -rf, list with find, query with du.
+It also means you can install multiple versions of software or libraries and switch on demand.

-    Of course you don't have to do anything by hand, we also provide a convenient and fully-featured four-letter tool called brew.
+    Of course, you don't have to do anything by hand, we also provide a convenient and fully-featured four-letter tool called brew.

 4. You don't have to sudo
     It's up to you.
-We recommend not--see the relevant later section.

-5. Easy package creation
+5. Create new package descriptions in seconds
-    Packages are just Ruby scripts.
+    Package descriptions (formula) are simple Ruby scripts.
 Generate a template with:

         brew create http://foo.com/tarball-0.8.9.tgz

-    Homebrew will automatically open it for you to tweak with TextMate or
-    $EDITOR.

     Or edit an existing formula:

         brew edit foo

-6. DIY package installation
+6. Package descriptions not required
     MacPorts doesn't support the beta version?
 Need an older version?
 Need custom compile flags?
 The Homebrew tool-chain is carefully segregated so you can build stuff by hand but still end up with package management.